Lofter1/UMT-VM-Gallery/content/utf-images/Debian-11-minimal-amd64.md

 - minimal
 - console
 - linux
-description: "This is a Debian 11 minimal VGA/console image for the x86_64/amd64 architecture.
-This runs on arm64 Mac M1's and could be adapted to run on native x86_64 hardware or on Linux hosts."
+description: "Debian 11 AMD64 minimal for Mac.
+Unofficial image"
 ---

 <!--
 Down here you can add further information a user might need for the image -->
+This is a Debian 11 minimal VGA/console image for the x86_64/amd64 architecture.
+This runs on arm64 Mac M1's and could be adapted to run on native x86_64 hardware or on Linux hosts.

-Architecture: x86_64 / amd64
+- Architecture: x86_64 / amd64
-Memory: 1024 MB
+- Memory: 1024 MB
-Disk: 1.91 GB
+- Disk: 1.91 GB
-Display: VGA+Console
+- Display: VGA+Console
-SPICE tools: unknown
+- SPICE tools: unknown
-Username: debianx64
+- Username: debianx64
-Password: debian
+- Password: debian

 Unzip the zip archive, and then import the utm VM into the UTM app by clicking the + button at the top, and then click "open", then navigate to the debian-11-minimUTM package.